TWINLAB CONSOLIDATED HOLDINGS, INC.

-1.1 The Board of Directors of Twinlab Consolidated Holdings, Inc. (together with its subsidiaries, the "") has adopted this Code of Ethics and Business Conduct (the "") in order to:
+1.1 The Board of Directors of Twinlab Consolidation Corporation (together with its subsidiaries, the “Company”) has adopted this Code of Ethics and Business Conduct (the “Code”) in order to:

-(b) promote full, fair, accurate, timely and understandable disclosure in reports and documents that the Company files with, or submits to, the Securities and Exchange Commission (the "") and in other public communications made by the Company;
+(b) Promote full, fair, accurate, timely, and understandable disclosure in reports and documents that the Company files with, or submits to, the Securities and Exchange Commission (the “SEC”) and in other public communications made by the Company;

-1.2 All directors, officers and employees are required to be familiar with the Code, comply with its provisions and report any suspected violations as described below in ., Reporting and Enforcement.
+1.2 All directors, officers, and employees are required to be familiar with the Code, comply with its provisions and report any suspected violations as described below in Section 10, Reporting and Enforcement.

 2. Honest and Ethical Conduct.